JuliaLang/julia/JuliaSyntax/README.md

 # Fun research questions

+### Formatting

-* Given source and syntax tree, can we regress/learn a generative model of indentation from the syntax tree?
+Given source and syntax tree, can we regress/learn a generative model of indentation from the syntax tree?
 Source formatting involves a big pile of heuristics to get something which "looks nice"... and ML systems have become very good at heuristics.
 Also, we've got huge piles of training data — just choose some high quality, tastefully hand-formatted libraries.

+### Parser Recovery

-* Similarly, can we learn fast and reasonably accurate recovery heuristics for when the parser encounters broken syntax rather than hand-coding these?
+Similarly, can we learn fast and reasonably accurate recovery heuristics for when the parser encounters broken syntax rather than hand-coding these?
 How do we set the parser up so that training works and inference is nonintrusive?